DineWithMe/Development-Tools/Front End/How To PWA Next.md

 # Create Next Progressive Web App

-For this tutorial, basically there is 2 parts:
+For this tutorial, basically there is 3 parts:

 - preparing manifest and icons
 - register service worker
+- Publish to App Store (not ready yet)

 ## Part 1 Manifest and Icons